BUGTree1/JustBuildIt/readme.md

 Is a simple Python build system for C/C++ that:
 - Is designed for windows MinGW and Linux (But can adapt to many other toolchains)
+- Is multithreaded
+- Can build a project without any arguments in one command
+- Can automatically create config for vscode
 - Works on projects written in YAML
-- Can build a project without any arguments in one command
 - Helps with maintaining git repositories
-- All its config options can contain bash like commands (e.g. "$(echo Hello)") so you can have any other program "print" values as for example the compiler arguments

 # Dependencies